REGIONAL HIGH SCHOOL ATHLETIC TRAINING PROGRAM

 “I have been taking care of athletes on the Palouse for the past 20 years.
 From elite college athletes, to weekend warriors, to pee-wee football, I have seen the standard of care progress, and I have been proud of the quality of care provided.
 The Regional High School Athletic Training Program has been a dream and top priority of our Orthopedic Center of Excellence.
 Seeing a full-time athletic trainer in every high school become a reality, gives our high school athletes an unsurpassed sports injury preventative and treatment experience that will set the standard for all communities.
 Having met with school boards, administrators, athletic directors, coaches and parents, I sense the terrific momentum we have going, and I hope every person connected with our athletic community will join us in this valuable endeavor.”

-– Dr. Steven Pennington, Orthopedic Surgeon for Inland Orthopedic Surgery & Sports Medicine, Physician Champion for the Regional High School Athletic Training Program
+– Dr. Steven Pennington, Orthopedic Surgeon for Inland Orthopaedic Surgery & Sports Medicine, Physician Champion for the Regional High School Athletic Training Program

 “As a parent and physician, I want our children to excel.
 We are hoping to create a better environment for our children to grow and learn.
 Embedding athletic trainers in these high schools provides healthcare—free of charge—to more than 750 high school student athletes.
 It’s a wonderful service, and I am so grateful for the support we’ve already received.
 I invite you to join us.
 Imagine what we can do together as a team.”

-– Dr. Ed Tingstad, Orthopedic Surgeon for Inland Orthopedic Surgery & Sports Medicine, Physician Champion for the Regional High School Athletic Training Program
+– Dr. Ed Tingstad, Orthopedic Surgeon for Inland Orthopaedic Surgery & Sports Medicine, Physician Champion for the Regional High School Athletic Training Program

 Community Volunteer Champions